Raznoo/linux-fundamentals/Module1 Intro to Linux/BriefIntroToComputers.md

+# Brief Intro to Computers
+"Well its the thing I'm using right?"
+Well yes!
+That's definitely a way to look at it, but we are trying to go for a deeper understanding.
+To try and peel away layers of complexity from your flourescent screen, we should try to ask questions about it like
+- "What is computation"
+- "How am I accessing this lesson right now"
+- "How does a mouse click get processed?"

+All very important questions that, in order to explore deeply, requires us to first build a baseline foundation.

 ## What is a Computer

 In the most basic sense, a computer is a very long series of complicated circuits that perform operations extraordinarily fast.
 As a review from the IT Fundamentals Course, the basic order of operations for a program being loaded is...